alpinejs/alpine-next/packages/docs/src/en/upgrade-guide.md

 # Upgrade from V2

 Upgrading from Alpine V2 to V3 should be fairly painless.
 In many cases, NOTHING has to be done to your codebase to use V3.
-Below is an exhaustive list of breaking changes and deprecations in descending order of how likely users are to be affected by them:
+Below is an exhaustive list of breaking changes and depreciations in descending order of how likely users are to be affected by them:

 <a name="breaking-changes"></a>
 ## Breaking Changes